TarodBOFH/gradle-template-example/README.md

 Convention over Configuration.

-The template offers a hook, versions.gradle.kts, sitting on buildSrc (that includes the default versions).
+The template offers a hook, `versions.gradle.kts`, sitting on `buildSrc` (that includes the default versions).
-It also loads versions.gradle.kts sitting on root project to override the versions in buildSrc.
-The whole idea is to allow a company package buildSrc in either a git subtree, or a custom gradle distribution (see https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:custom_gradle_distribution) to  embed a custom buildSrc for or the company builds.
+It also loads `versions.gradle.kts` sitting on root project to override the versions in `buildSrc`.
+The whole idea is to allow a company package `buildSrc` in either a git subtree, or a custom gradle distribution (see https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:custom_gradle_distribution) to  embed a custom `buildSrc` for the company builds.

-Also, modules can override their properties either by adding a `buildscript` with a `apply(from = "")` block to override some default versions.
-In the examples provided, the `java` submodule is overriding jvm target as an example.
+Also, modules can override their properties either by adding a `buildscript` with a `apply(from = "<local.versions.file>")` block to override some default versions.
+In the examples provided, the `java` submodule is overriding jvm target.

+## Dummy Tests
+Dummy tests exist to force the test task failure.

+## Single Module projects
+- Remove `java` and `kotlin` modules
+- Add default `src` at `projectRoot` folder with the standard convention: `$projectRoot/src/{main, test}/{java, kotlin}`
+- Edit `settings.gradle.kts` and remove the `include` section